-1. Understand the resolution of forces and to obtain resultant of all force systems, 2.
-Understand equilibrium conditions of static loads for smooth and frictional surface 3.
-Analyse simple trusses for forces in various members of a truss 4.
-Obtain centroid, centre of gravity for various regular and composite areas and bodies 5.
-Obtain Moment of inertia for various regular and composite areas and bodies and also to obtain Mass moments of inertia of elementary bodies
+1. Understand the resolution of forces and to obtain resultant of all force systems.
+2. Understand equilibrium conditions of static loads for smooth and frictional surface.
+3. Analyse simple trusses for forces in various members of a truss.
+4. Obtain centroid, centre of gravity for various regular and composite areas and bodies.
+5. Obtain Moment of inertia for various regular and composite areas.

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: Upon completion of this course, students will be able to:

 1. Calculate the components and resultant of coplanar forces system and Draw free body diagrams to analyze the forces in the given structure 2.
 Understand the mechanism of friction and can solve friction problems 3.
 Analyse simple trusses for forces in various members of a truss.
 4. Determine the centroid of plane areas, composite areas and centres of gravity of bodies.
-5. Determine moments of inertia, product of inertia of plane and composite areas and mass moments of inertia of elementary bodies,
+5. Determine moments of inertia of plane and composite areas.

-PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12 PSO 1 PSO 2
+PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PSO 1 PSO 2

+CO 1 2

+CO 1 3 2

+CO 2 3 2

+CO 3 3 2

+CO 4 3 2

-CO
+CO 5 3 2

-CO1 3 1 1 1 1 2 2 1 1 2 1 2

-CO2 3 1 2 1 2 2 2 1 2 2 2 2 2 1

-CO3 2 2 1 1 1 1 1 1 1 2 1 2 2 2

-CO4 3 2 2 2 2 2 2 1 1 2 1 2 2 2

-CO5 3 2 2 2 2 1 1 2 1 2 1 2

-UNIT-IResolution and Resultant of Force System: Basic concepts of a force system.
+Resolution and Resultant of Force System: Basic concepts of a force system.
 Components of forces in a plane.
 Resultant of coplanar concurrent force system.
 Moment of a force, couple and their applications.

-Resultant of coplanar non-concurrent force system
+Resultant of coplanar non-concurrent force system Equilibrium of force system: Free body diagrams, equations of equilibrium of planar force systems and its applications.
+Problems on general case of coplanar force systems.

-Equilibrium of force system: Free body diagrams, equations of equilibrium of planar force systems and its applications.
-Problems on general case of coplanar force systems.UNIT-IITheory of friction: Introduction, types of friction, laws of friction, application of friction to a single body & connecting systems.
-Wedge and belt frictionUNIT-IIIAnalysis of Simple Trusses: Introduction to trusses, Assumptions, analysis of simple trusses using method of joints and method of sections.UNIT-IVCentroid: Significance of centroid, moment of area, centroid of line elements, plane areas, composite areas, theorems of Pappus & its applications.
-Center of gravity of elementary and composite bodies
+Theory of friction: Introduction, types of friction, laws of friction, application of friction to a single body & connecting systems.
+Wedge friction.

+Analysis of Simple Trusses: Introduction to trusses, Assumptions, analysis of simple trusses using method of joints and method of sections.

+Centroid: Significance of centroid, moment of area, centroid of line elements, plane areas, composite areas, theorems of Pappu's & its applications.
+Center of gravity of elementary and composite bodies.

-Moment of Inertia: Definition of MI, Area MI.
-Polar Moment of Inertia, radius of gyration, transfer theorem, Moment of Inertia of elementary & composite areas, and Product of inertia.
-Mass moments of inertia of elementary bodies.
+Moment of Inertia: Definition of Moment of Inertia, Area Moment of Inertia, Polar Moment of Inertia, Radius of gyration, Transfer theorem, Moment of Inertia of elementary & composite areas.